devrajchhikara/backendTest/secure_file_sharing/README.md

 6. ssl/tls certificates. (encrypt the data and secure the sites)

 PS:
--Dev. env :- I used github codespaces (cloud-based development environment integrated with github) for development of this project.
+- Dev. env :- I used github codespaces (cloud-based development environment integrated with github) for development of this project.